dave45678/ProgrammingFundamentals/github_pages.md

     });
 </script>
 ```
-Your index page should now showyour repositories.
+Your index page should now show your repositories.
+You can browse to it by browsing to ```http://username.github.io```.

 ###Add a Gravatar